 - M1.
-A scheme for the Appointment of Members on Committees and Terms of Reference for the City of London Corporation Committees was approved; - M2.
-The Framework for Accountability and Delegation approved by the Court in January 2005 was endorsed and individual Committees asked to review delegations to officers to ensure that they are appropriate and relevant. - M3.
-Revised Standing Orders were agreed and the Town Clerk authorised, in consultation with the Chairman and Deputy Chairman of the Policy and Resources Committee, to make any necessary consequential changes to
+A scheme for the Appointment of Members on Committees and Terms of Reference for the City of London Corporation Committees was approved as set out in Appendix B; - M2.
+The Framework for Accountability and Delegation approved by the Court in January 2005 was endorsed and individual Committees asked to review delegations to officers to ensure that they are appropriate and relevant.

-Standing Orders to take account of the decisions relating to the new governance arrangements.
+M3.
+Revised Standing Orders were agreed and the Town Clerk authorised, in consultation with the Chairman and Deputy Chairman of the Policy and Resources Committee, to make any necessary consequential changes to Standing Orders to take account of the decisions relating to the new governance arrangements.